mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ## Bump and tag mozilla-central - 1 week after Merge day

 When: Wait for go from relman to release-signoff@mozilla.com.
 For date, see [Release Scheduling calendar](https://calendar.google.com/calendar/embed?src=bW96aWxsYS5jb21fZGJxODRhbnI5aTh0Y25taGFiYXRzdHY1Y29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) or check with relman

-### Buildbot re-config part 2

-Do the same things as buildbot-configs patch 1 from Merge day, except you should land "patch 2" instead.

 ### Merge central to beta one last time